An estate plan is crucial to managing your asset-base upon death the way you desire… so the courts do not do it for you.

 What is an Estate Plan?

-An estate plan is a series of legal documents that outline the fate of your belongings in the event of death or incapacitation.
-Establishing a complete estate plan ensures that your final wishes are followed properly.
-In the event you become incapacitated, it allows you to appoint a trust individual to make important decisions on your behalf.
+Establishing a proper estate plan ensures that your final wishes are followed properly and it allows you to appoint a trusted individual to make important decisions on your behalf in the event you become incapacitated.

 What you need to start your Estate Plan